paulbarbu/dotophp/docs/STRUCTURE.md

     * plugins/    _all available plugins will lay here_
         * services/
         * formats/
-    * config/    _configuration files: i.e. database configuration files_
+    * config/    _configuration files: e.g. database configuration files_
         * cfg_mysql.php _configuration file for mysql connection_

 **The functions names are not set yet, the names are used only for example.